Centers, Institutes, Laboratories

 Purpose: Established to recognize, help develop, and coordinate the various telecommunications and information technology efforts and expertise at Texas A&M.

-Michael Hall, interim director
+Michael Hall, director

 Purpose: The research interests of the center members cover a wide range of topics.
 The thrust of current research is in the areas of splines, computer aided geometric design (CAGD), radial basis functions and wavelets.
 The research interests of the center members cover a wide range of topics.
 The thrust of current research is in the areas of splines, computer aided geometric design (CAGD), radial basis functions and wavelets.